Wiluna, Western Australia: Mines

+The closest mine site to town is the Wiluna Gold Mine, approximately 3 km south of Wiluna.
+The mine is operated by Wiluna Mining Corporation and currently produces gold from re-processing of legacy mine tailings.

-Yeleeri mine site, located 100 km south has uranium ore, and the region boasts much mineral wealth.
+Yeleeri site, located 100 km south has uranium ore, and the region boasts much mineral wealth.

 The Paroo Station lead carbonate open pit mine is located 30 km west of Wiluna.
 As of January 2015 it was being placed into care and maintenance due to low global prices for lead.

 Wiluna and the Mid-West region are the site of Western Australia's most advanced uranium mining projects.
-Three projects are in the approval process, the Lake Maitland uranium project, the Lake Way uranium project, and the Yeelirrie uranium project which BHP Billiton sold to Canadian uranium company Cameco.
+Three projects are in the approval process, with the Lake Maitland uranium project and the Lake Way uranium project both owned by Toro Energy Ltd, and the Yeelirrie uranium project which BHP Billiton sold to Cameco.
 All three are located within 100 km of Wiluna.

-All three mines are opposed by environmental groups and some local people.
+All three projects were opposed by environmental groups and some local people.
 Yeelirrie is most fiercely opposed, with over 40 years of clear opposition from traditional owners.

 Meteors

 In October 1960, two station workers named Fred Vincenti and Frank Quadrio were opening a fence gate on the Millbillillie-Jundee track 11 km from Wiluna when they witnessed a bright fireball falling into spinifex (Triodia) grassland to the north.
 The debris from this meteor became known as the Millbillillie meteorite and is understood to be pieces of the asteroid Vesta that had at some point been knocked off by a collision in the asteroid belt.
 Although no official specimens were recovered until 1970 it is understood that members of the local Aboriginal community had collected pieces.

 Another meteorite fall was recorded near Wiluna on 2 September 1967.
 This meteorite was a H5-class object; specimens were collected and housed in the Western Australian Museum.